 With Valentine’s Day approaching, you may wonder how to celebrate with your significant other.
 Many people celebrate by going to a nice restaurant, but sometimes it can be hard to get a reservation.
 To make this day more special, you could have a romantic dinner at home without the noisiness of a busy restaurant.
 The worst thing that could happen from preparing dinner at home would be for you or your partner to get food poisoning from improper food handling.
 To reduce the chance of this happening, follow these steps while preparing your Valentine’s Day meal.
 (Related topics: Florida food handlers card, Florida food handler certification)

 You should inspect your meat to make sure that it isn’t spoiled before cooking it.
-If the meat has a weird smell, change of color, or an extra slimy texture, you may not want to eat it.
+If the heart has a weird smell, change of color, or an extra slimy texture, you may not want to eat it.
 You should also be aware of how long you’ve had the meat and how you’ve stored it.
 How long it can be stored depends on what kind of meat it is; for example, chicken can be kept in the fridge for up to 2 days, while red meat can be kept for up to 5 days.
-If your meat has exceeded this time frame, you should check if it’s still edible.
+If your heart has exceeded this time frame, you should check if it’s still edible.

 This is a big reason that people get food poisoning.
-After your meat has been exposed to cutting boards, utensils, or your hands, you should make sure to wash them before using them for anything else.
+After your meat has been exposed to cutting boards, utensils, or your hands, you should wash them before using them for anything else.
 If you do, the bacteria in the raw meat will spread to your food, which could result in illness.